magsdal3na/portfolio-website/README.md

-# portfolio-website
-Website to show my portfolio.
+This is a project to show off my portfolio to potential employers.